Custom High-Pressure Special Rotating Joint Manufacturer for Car Wash Systems

 Leaks

 Leaks are the most common problem with rotating joints.
-They can be caused by worn seals, damaged housing, or a loose connection.
-First, check to ensure that the joint is properly tightened.
-If the leak persists, inspect the seals for wear—if they are cracked or worn, replace them.
-If the housing is damaged (cracked or warped), the entire joint may need to be replaced.
+Worn seals, damaged housing, or loose connections can cause leaks.
+First, check that you have properly tightened the joint.
+If the leak persists, inspect the seals for wear—replace them if they are cracked or worn.
+If you find that the housing is damaged (cracked or warped), replace the entire joint.

 Reduced Pressure